moseskimc/3d-recon/README.md

 After performing triangulation, we obtain (note: the image below was saved after performing a rotation, your output might look different):

 ![Triangulation](output/Bicycle-perfect/tri.png)

+## Docker

+To build the image run:

+    docker compose build

+To run the script, run the following command:

+    docker compose up